Loading

 Prison Break Market

-What is Prison Break Market?
+What is Prison Break Farmers Market like? (in Johannesburg)

-This market is unlike anything you have ever experienced!
+Prison Break market is unlike anything you have ever experienced!
 Forget everything you have seen in Cape Town’s most sought-after markets…this one is in a class of its own!
 It’s a free food and lifestyle market hosted in seven uniquely built sheds on a larger property opposite the Leeukop prison.

 The seven sheds are mostly managed by keen and friendly vendors who value visitors and regularly take the time to discuss (with pride) their services or products.
 That’s probably the reason for the success of this special market.
 Moreover, because the vendors can manufacture and sell their products in one location, the atmosphere is unpretentious and authentic, the way a local market is supposed to be.